 |Plant Type||Herbaceous perennial|

-|Mature Size||Up to 3 foot|
+|Mature Size||Up to 3 ft.|

 |Soil Type||Tolerant of a variety of well-drained soil types|

-|Soil pH||Preference for an alkaline ph level|
+|Soil pH||Preference for alkaline|

 |Bloom Time||Summer to early fall|

 |Flower Color||Commonly crimson red, but also pale pink and white|

 Spur Valerian Care

 This old-fashioned wildflower is a great choice for cottage gardens as it'll grow in the cracks of chalky walls and pavers.
 The cut flowers also look great in a bouquet.
 The young, fresh, but bitter leaves and the plant's roots also have culinary uses in soups and salads.